ozzcodes/My-Portfolio/README.md

 * Testing Suit for the DMTCP coordinator -> used to stress-test the PID name spacing implementation
 * Created interactive blog by adding the Bottle Python framework to MongoDB  - Blog site stores its data on a MongoDB dataset, while the Bottle framework is used for the interface and the overall logic of the website
 * Created multiple game replica's using programming languages such as Python and Racket

+### Hobbyies and Non-related Career Projects/ License's

+##### I enjoy building and creating, whether it be a program or a physical object
+* I built and programmed multiple Drone's for different functionality
+  * From racing drone's with ability to hit 100+ mph to heavylift drones capable of lifting large payloads

+* Obtained my FAA Part 107 License for sUAS operations
+  * Completed Aquiline Drone's Drone on Demand (DoD) training program
+  * Currently building a website and foundation for my LLC (DroneLink LLC), housed under Aquiline Drone.